Verdify Book a Fit Call

 Is controlled-environment agriculture Verdify's main consulting market?

-No. Controlled-environment agriculture is Verdify's public proof-lab pattern.
-The main commercial focus remains bounded AI operations for software, life sciences, CPG, cleantech, aerospace, and advanced manufacturing workflows.
+No. Controlled-environment agriculture is Verdify's public proof-lab context.
+The main commercial focus remains Verified AI operations for high-trust workflows.

 What does the greenhouse prove for non-agriculture buyers?

-It shows a real control-loop pattern: AI can propose bounded tactics, a deterministic authority layer can enforce the boundary, telemetry can record outcomes, and scorecards can decide whether expansion is justified.
+It shows a real control-loop pattern: AI can propose tactics, a deterministic authority layer can enforce physical controls, telemetry can record outcomes, and scorecards can decide whether expansion is justified.

-No. Iris may recommend setpoint adjustments and summarize environmental data, but direct controller authority stays with firmware, validation paths, and human or deterministic approval.
+No. The AI agent may recommend setpoint adjustments and summarize environmental data, but direct controller authority stays with firmware, control-layer checks, and human or deterministic approval.